 Practicing good hygiene has a wealth of benefits, including reducing your chances for illnesses, diseases, and infections.
 Plus, there is absolutely no risk for practicing good hygiene!
-It can be a difficult topic to discuss, but it doesn’t have to be.
+The importance of hygiene can be a difficult topic to discuss, but it doesn’t have to be.
 Caring about your wellbeing should be one of the most important practices for a long, happy, and healthy life.
-We care about your wellbeing, so we are going to discuss some of the things you can do to maintain good hygiene and cleanliness.
+We care about your wellbeing, so we are going to discuss some of the things you can do to maintain good body hygiene and cleanliness.

 How Good Hygiene Affects You